SoCraTesUK/socrates-uk/index.md

 ### What is SoCraTes?

-SoCraTes UK is a non-profit, **international Software Crafters retreat** for open-minded craftspeople who want to improve their craft and the software industry as a whole.
-Organised by a group of volunteers from the [Software Crafters Community][softwarecrafters], the conference attracts thought leaders and software craftspeople from all over the world.
+SoCraTes UK is a non-profit, **international Software Crafters retreat** for open-minded crafters who want to improve their craft and the software industry as a whole.
+Organised by a group of volunteers from the [Software Crafters Community][softwarecrafters], the conference attracts thought leaders and software crafters from all over the world.

 SoCraTes UK is totally community-focused.
 It's a great opportunity to speak to and code with many like-minded and talented developers in a very relaxed and beautiful setting.

+Make sure to follow us on [Twitter][twitter] and check out last years [#SoCraTesUK][twitter_socrates_hashtag] hashtag!

 <br>